muratk5n/thirdwave/en/README.md

 ---

-Someone was caught using one of those things the other day, saw it on the news
+Someone was caught using one of those things, saw it on the news the other day

 ---